-I certify that this request is being sent to you on the date below.
+I certify that this request is being sent to you on the d late below.

 Date:

 (Signature of the attorney or unrepresented party)

 (Printed name)

 (Address)

 (E-mail address)

 (Telephone number)

 RULE 4 WAIVER OF THE SERVICE OF SUMMONS.

 (Caption)

-To (name the plaintiff's attorney or the unrepresented plaintiff):

-I have received your request to waive service of a summons in this action along with a copy of the complaint, two copies of this waiver form, and a prepaid means of returning one signed copy of the form to you.
+To (name the plaintiff's attorney or the unrepresented pla I have received your request to waive service of a su this action along with a copy of the complaint, two cop waiver form, and a prepaid means of returning one sign the form to you. immons in dies of this died copy of

-I, or the entity I represent, agree to save the expense of serving a summons and complaint in this case.
+I, or the entity I represent, agree to save the expense a summons and complaint in this case.

-I understand that I, or the entity I represent, will keep all defenses or objections to the lawsuit, the court's jurisdiction, and the venue of the action, but that I waive any objections to the absence of a summons or of service.
+I understand that I, or the entity I represent, will ke fenses or objections to the lawsuit, the court's jurisdithe venue of the action, but that I waive any objections sence of a summons or of service. ction, and to the ab-

-I also understand that I, or the entity I represent, must file and serve an answer or a motion under Rule 12 within 60 days from , the date when this request was sent (or 90 days if it was sent outside the United States).
-If I fail to do so, a default judgment will be entered against me or the entity I represent.
+I also understand that I, or the entity I represent, muserve an answer or a motion under Rule 12 within 60 , the date when days from

+quest was sent (or 90 days if it was sent outside t States).
+If I fail to do so, a default judgment will against me or the entity I represent. he United

 Date:

-(Signature of the attorney or unrepresented party)
+(Signature of the attorney

+or unrepresented party)

 (Printed name)

 (Address)

 (E-mail address)

 (Telephone number)